Scottish Ballet is spearheading a groundbreaking pilot Dance for Parkinson’s Scotland programme, delivered in partnership with Dance Base.

 The warm and informal Dance for Parkinson’s Scotland classes feature elements of ballet and contemporary dance with a focus on Scottish Ballet’s repertoire.
 Using the themes and movement from current productions, Scottish Ballet and Dance Base Dance Artists lead participants to develop movement skills with particular focus on fluidity of movement, balance, coordination, expression, posture and rhythm.
 The classes also include activities focused on problem solving, improvisation, vocal skills, and repetition from memory and multi-tasking, which are all key areas for people with Parkinson's.

 “Thank you to Scottish Ballet for giving us this opportunity to take part in the programme.
-All members of your team have been so welcoming and friendly, we really look forward to Mondays.
+Your team has been so welcoming and friendly, we really look forward to Mondays.
 The time spent in class allows us both to concentrate on the movements, find out how our bodies cope with new challenges and, hopefully, overcome difficulties with movement which can make such a difference in everyday life.
 The encouragement coupled with a light-hearted approach helps us to gain confidence both in doing the movements and participating with others.
 Meeting other people between classes is a welcome addition as I find that since chatting to others at this time and getting to know them we are all opening up gradually and are happy to discuss everyday problems of living with Parkinson’s.”Evie Gillies, Dance for Parkinson’s Scotland participant

 The Dance for Parkinson’s Scotland classes launched in April 2016 and are held in both Glasgow and Edinburgh.
 They are led by a team of highly trained and motivated staff and volunteers, including members of Scottish Ballet’s Regenerate classes and dance students from Clyde College.
 The classes feature live music accompaniment.